 Garner Family and Cosmetic Dentistry offers tooth extraction, or the removal of a tooth from its socket, as a part of our general dentistry services.
 Sometimes a tooth extraction is necessary to restore the oral health of a patient.
-Dr. Wingate may recommend tooth extraction for any of the following reasons:
+Dr. Matthew Jenne may recommend tooth extraction for any of the following reasons:

 - if we need to make space for braces or retainers, following an orthodontia plan

 - if a tooth has become severely impacted or infected

 - if a tooth is unrecoverable from excessive decay or damage

 If you require a tooth extraction, our team makes every effort to make the process as comfortable as possible.
 We are also able to answer any questions you may have about the procedure at any time.